tidalcycles/Tidal/doc/tidal.md

 preplace :: (Time, Time) -> Pattern a -> Pattern a -> Pattern a
 ~~~~

-The `preplace`/`prep` function combines the timing of one pattern (the trigger
+The `preplace` (shorthand `prep`) function combines the timing of one
-pattern) with event values of another (the sequence pattern).
-It does so by
+pattern (the trigger pattern) with event values of another (the sequence
-replacing the trigger pattern event values with values, repeating the latter
+pattern).
+It does so by replacing the trigger pattern event values with
-until it has enough.
-Note that it does not matter what the values of the
+values, repeating the latter until it has enough.
+Note that it does not
-trigger pattern are, but the patterns must be of the same _type_.
+matter what the values of the trigger pattern are, but the patterns must be
+of the same _type_.

 Additionally, `preplace` takes a `(Time, Time)` tuple of pattern
 lengths (doesn't have to be correct).
 If you are fine with constraining this